 NORMS highly recognized “Saw Tooth” Pennant Sign was designed for the

 In 2003 NORMS stayed true to our Googie heritage with the relighting of our historic signs.
 In May of 2003 we held a symbolic Torch Run by the Special Olympic Athletes and Law Enforcement Agencies with a ceremonial re-lighting of the historic NORMS signs.
 Coordinating La Cienega, Westwood and Santa Monica Special Olympic athletes ran down La Cienega, Pico and Lincoln Boulevards, guided by law enforcement officials with the passing of the torch ending at each location with the relighting of the “Saw Tooth” pennant, and heralding the start of the 2003 Summer Games.
 In October of 2003 a symbolic torch run was held by students from Bellflower High School again with the relighting of the sign at the Lakewood location.
-NORMS La Cienega, Lakewood, Santa Monica and Westwood “Saw Tooth” signs are all “Washing and Flashing” Neon signs that are Googie style and have come to symbolize NORMS has a Southern California landmark signifying good food and good service.
+NORMS La Cienega, Huntington Park, Van Nuys, Lakewood, Westwood and Pico Rivera “Saw Tooth” signs are all “Washing and Flashing” Neon signs that are Googie style and have come to symbolize NORMS has a Southern California landmark signifying good food and good service.

 Today, the “Saw Tooth” Pennant Sign is often out of compliance with planning departments but we always petition for a variance as we build more restaurants.